Shooting, Olympics 2024: Manu Bhaker clinches bronze to win India’s first medal in Paris

 In the men’s event, Babuta qualified for the final in seventh place with a score of 630.1 points.
 Fellow Indian Sandeep Singh missed out on a top eight finish as he finished 12th with a score of 629.3.

-The women’s 10m air rifle final will be held at 1pm on Monday and will be followed by the men’s final at 3.30pm.
+The women’s 10m air rifle final will be held at 1pm IST on Monday and will be followed by the men’s final at 3.30pm IST.